 This ancient port city is packed with honey-coloured stone, swanky harbourside spots, and a mood so chilled it’s practically horizontal.
 Get out of the tourist traps and inject a bit of "Spanish noble" into your jollies.

-Why do people love going on holidays to Ciutadella?
+Why do people love holidays to Ciutadella?

 • Old-School Glamour - The narrow, winding streets of the Casco Antiguo are lined with mahoosive palaces that make you feel like you’ve stepped into a period drama.